elias-hp/auto-numeric-equation-solver/README.md

 ## Install:
 ### Windows & Linux systems:
+**Requirements:**
 The code only requires python 3 to be installed, all dependencies should be defaults.

+**Download:** There's two ways to download this program.
+For the latest features / updates choose the "new_feature" branch and download the zip file.
+Remember to unzip before starting the script wit python.

+For the most stable version, got to the release page and download the zip file from there.

+**IMPORTANT**: This program has only ever been tested on a linux system, therefore it's not guaranteed that it works on Windows (multiprocessing library works differently between OS:es)

 ## Usage:
 The Automatic Polynomial Solver (APS) takes a polynomial function (f (x)) and returns all x where f (x) = 0.